epfl-ada/ada-2024-project-adaptables/index.markdown

 <iframe src="assets/data_story_graphs/6.html" style="width: 100%; height: 500px; border: none;"></iframe>

-We can see the evolution of the genres that can be found in comedy movies throughout the decades.
-The variety of genres associated with comedies have not stopped growing since the Hollywood golden age, while some genres are always well represented throughout the year such as comedy-drama there are some newcomers for example the 2010’s have seen the emergence of the Horror comedy genre.
+The evolution of the genres that can be found in comedy movies throughout the decades is represented in this graph.
+The variety of genres associated with comedies have not stopped growing since the Hollywood golden age, while some genres are always well represented throughout the year such as *comedy-drama* there are some newcomers for example the 2010’s have seen the emergence of the *Horror comedy* genre.

 What topics, based on plot summary analysis, are the

-GRAPH6

-**VS**

-GRAPH7
+GRAPH

 Evolution of movie topics

-GRAPH8
+*Love* and *money* emerge as a consistently prominent theme, showing a steady and positive proportion throughout the decades, reinforcing their timeless important role in the comedy genre.
+War exhibits a declining trend after the 1940’s, this could be due to the post-traumatic period of the second world war.

+GRAPH

 Evolution of movie topics in box office revenues

-GRAPH9

-GRAPH10

-**Analyst:** “Apparently the sector did not wait for our analysis to put an emphasis on romance-comedy movies, they always have been classics and stay classics.”

-**Detective:** “Genres evolve with the times and place.
-What worked in the ‘90s doesn’t always land today.
-In what environment do they evolve better?
-You always need to learn and adapt from your environment.”
+**Detective:** "The same themes appear across all box-office revenue ranges, but their proportions vary, topics like *love* and *money* dominate in higher revenue brackets."

+For a producer aiming to maximize box office revenues, focusing on a comedy with a *love* theme is a statistically safer bet than a comedy centered around the gender theme.
+While a gender-themed comedy can still achieve success, romantic comedies have a higher probability of thriving at the box office, making them a more reliable choice for financial success.

+GRAPH

+The heatmap illustrates the frequency of sub-genre combinations in comedy movies, with darker colors representing lower occurrences and brighter colors indicating higher occurrences.
+Insight : The data reveals that certain sub-genre pairings, like romantic comedies or family-oriented films, are tried-and-true formulas in the domain.
+Less common combinations, such as comedies incorporating "Thriller" or "Crime," could offer opportunities for innovation but might also come with higher risks of negative reactions due to their niche nature.

+**Detective:** "Romance rules, and family-friendly laughs are always a hit, but hey—there’s gold in those untapped niches if you’ve got the guts to dig for it."

 <iframe src="assets/data_story_graphs/7.html" style="width: 100%; height: 500px; border: none;"></iframe>

 The success of comedy genres varies significantly based on the cultural and regional context in which a movie is produced.
-For instance, if we aim to produce a successful comedy in the USA, a romantic comedy would maximize our chances of success.
-Conversely, in France, a comedy-drama would be the ideal choice, it certainly aligns better with the tastes of the French viewers.
+For instance, if we aim to produce a successful comedy in the USA, a *romantic comedy* would maximize our chances of success.
+Conversely, in France, a **comedy-drama* would be the ideal choice, it certainly aligns better with the tastes of the French viewers.
 Understanding these regional nuances is crucial for tailoring comedic elements to the audience's cultural expectations.

+**Detective:** "Comedy is a chameleon—it changes its colors depending on where it’s born.
+In the U.S., love gets the laughs, but in France, it’s the drama that seals the deal."

 <div style="text-align: center;">
   <img src="assets/img/detective_sticker.png" alt="Illustration2" style="float: right; width: 100px; margin-left: 20px;">